How Igor's Technology is Making Energy Efficiency Easy

 LED lights have grown in popularity because of their environmental impact.
 While CFL bulbs use 25-35% less energy than incandescent bulbs, LEDs use 75% less energy and last 25 times longer than incandescent lighting.
 In commercial and industrial buildings with a large lighting system, this adds up over time.

-In addition to the benefits of LEDs, PoE lighting systems have recently been certified to ensure energy efficiency.
+In addition to the benefits of LEDs, .
 The National Electrical Manufacturers Association (NEMA) released a new installation standard for PoE lighting systems that standardized cable requirements to reduce electrical energy loss.
 This new standard ensures that PoE lighting will be a highly energy-efficient lighting solution in compliant buildings.